Organizing department: Industrial Engineering and Management

 Students intending to take the minor should have a basic understanding of the following areas and their terminology:

 - Concepts and models used to measure financial performance of a firm (TU-A1100 Tuotantotalous 1)

 - Concepts and theoretical frameworks that describe the design and operation of a production systems from strategy to daily operations (TU-C2020 Operaatioiden johtaminen).

 - Concepts of project management and project business (TU-C3010 Projektien suunnittelu ja ohjaus)

 The course codes given in parenthesis above refer to courses that perfectly provide the required basic understanding.
-A satisfactory substitute is TU-D2000 mentioned in the list below.

 Structure of the minor